JB-Ginguene/weather-app/README.md

 Hello !

-Here is my first Vue.js project, a small weather app using openweathermap API to know what's the weather like on the other of the planet.
+Here is my first Vue.js project, a small weather app using openweathermap API to know what's the weather like on the other side of the planet.
 Sorry the app is in french :-)

 ## Project setup